uber/cadence/docs/03_concepts/01_workflows.md

 - `AllowDuplicateFailedOnly` means that it is allowed to start a workflow only if a previously executed workflow with the same ID failed.
 - `AllowDuplicate` means that it is allowed to start independently of the previous workflow completion status.
-- `RejectDuplicate` means that it is not allowed start a workflow execution using the same workflow ID at all.
+- `RejectDuplicate` means that it is not allowed to start a workflow execution using the same workflow ID at all.

 The default is `AllowDuplicateFailedOnly`.